estokes/escaping/README.md

 - options to avoid allocation by supplying the target buffer

-Say you are writing a compiler and you want to implement interpolation of exressions surrounded by [] in string literals, as well as C like escapes, and escaping of any remaining control characters to generic \u{HHHH} format.
+Say you are writing a compiler and you want to implement interpolation of expressions surrounded by [] in string literals, as well as C like escapes, and escaping of any remaining control characters to generic \u{HHHH} format.

 ```rust